pivotal/docs-tap/scst-scan/ivs-carbon-black.hbs.md

 This section contains a sample secret containing the Carbon Black credentials inside the `~/.cbctl/cbctl.yaml` config file.
 These credentials are used to authenticate your Carbon Black account.
-You can find it in the Carbon Black console. <!-- what can you find in the CB console? -->
+You can find these credentials in the Carbon Black console.
 See the [Carbon Black documentation](https://developer.carbonblack.com/reference/carbon-black-cloud/container/latest/image-scanning-cli#configuration).
 You must apply this once to your developer namespace.